hqzing/ohos-node/README.md

 # ohos-node

-Provide prebuilt Node.js for OpenHarmony platform.
+This project will cross-compile Node.js for the OpenHarmony platform and release prebuilt packages.